noobiept-other/blog_example/readme.md

         </form>
     </div>

-We add the search elements to the right column (below the categories list).
+We add the search elements on the right column (below the categories list).

 ## blog/templates/blog/search.html ##